Troubleshooting

 Apply logscale_screen: Use

-for dense datasetsBalance frequency bands: Target 10-30 points per band, avoid >100 points in any single band
+logscale_screen(times, data_density)for manual screeningBalance frequency bands: Target 10-30 points per band, avoid >100 points in any single band

 Use weights: De-emphasize over-sampled regions with the

-parameterConsider systematic floors: Add systematic uncertainty floors for highly precise data
+weightsparameterConsider systematic floors: Add systematic uncertainty floors for highly precise data

 # Example: Fix imbalanced optical-dominated dataset